 This progress allows for increasing numbers of sophisticated features to be built into the hearing aids and provide improved sound reproduction.
 The ability to adapt the hearing aids to individual demands with respect to your daily environment and type of hearing loss is constantly improving.

-Hearing can be divided into four categories:
+Hearing aids can be divided into four categories:

 - Behind-the-ear hearing aids